kkipngenokoech/African-MRS-Tutorials/Google-Colab/0_Download_Quantum_ESPRESSO_Hard.md

 # Instructions to Download Quantum ESPRESSO on Your Computer

 **N.B.
 This is not for the faint-hearted!
-Only do this if you are very confident in your Python and terminal skills**
+Only do this if you are very confident in your Python and terminal skills.**

 ## Low-Effort